ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-alto-2023.md

 OAM document, going over the document reviewing data model.

 Chunshan (chunshan.xiong@cictmobile.com):
-Background information on 5G in China, 5G service is currently not heavily used and operartors want to push the usage of 5G network.
+Background information on 5G in China, 5G service is currently not heavily used and operators want to push the usage of 5G network.
 Segment Routing (SR) will be deployed and the 5G capabilities are increased for use case like gaming.
-Question: What is the relavant capability of SR that is beneficial for this use cases?
+Question: What is the relevant capability of SR that is beneficial for this use cases?
 Answer: Helping to reduce bandwidth for real-time communication.

-*Discussion:*
+*Start Discussion:*

-Discussion on congestion and congestion prediciton and estimation of capacity on the path and is inline with the ALTO bottleneck discussion in this group.
+Discussion on congestion and congestion prediciton and estimation of capacity on the path and if it is inline with the ALTO bottleneck discussion in this group.

 Congestion Control -> impact on RTT

 Bottleneck Structure -> predict future behaviour

-More offline-discussion is needed.
+More offline-discussion is needed for clarification.

+*End Discussion:*

 Lauren:
 Open-ALTO project came up with requirements on Multi-Domain.